Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 During the 1960’s when illegal drugs first became “in” for “recreational use” there were actually people like Timothy Leary who said that LSD and other hard drugs would “expand your mind” and allow you to see more and have real wisdom.
 That is an absurd lie.
 Drugs and alcohol will cloud your mind, not enlighten it.

 When someone’s mind is clouded – whether by drugs, alcohol, pornography or other addictive behavior – they cannot give the honor to God that each one of us owes Him.
 Isaiah 5:11-12 warns: Woe to those who rise early in the morning to run after their drinks, who stay up late at night till they are inflamed with wine.
-They have harps and lyres at their banquets, tambourines and flutes and wine, but they have no regard for the deeds of the LORD, no respect for the work of His hands.
+They have harps and lyres at their banquets, tambourines and flutes and wine, but they have no regard for the deeds of the LORD, no respect for the work of his hands.”

-Another observation which relates to King Xerxes, and anyone else who drinks excessively, is found in Proverbs 20:1: Wine is a mocker and beer a brawler; whoever is led astray by them is not wise.
+Another observation which relates to King Xerxes, and anyone else who drinks excessively, is found in Proverbs 20:1: “Wine is a mocker and beer a brawler; whoever is led astray by them is not wise.”

 Peer pressure is going to be put on you young people.
-You’re going to be told that all the cool people get drunk or stoned and that is the best way to have fun.
+You are going to be told that all the cool people get drunk or stoned and that is the best way to have fun.
 Not only do you have the peer pressure.
 You have advertising executives in many countries portraying alcohol consumption as though drinking and drinking excessively is truly the “good life.”
 Don’t believe those lies for a moment.
-And when you hear them, remember Proverbs 20:1: Wine is a mocker and beer a brawler; whoever is led astray by them is not wise.
+And when you hear them, remember Proverbs 20:1: “Wine is a mocker and beer a brawler; whoever is led astray by them is not wise.”

 Sorrow Instead of Happiness

 As we leave King Xerxes, there in verse 12, we leave a very sad man.
-The verse observes, The king became furious and burned with anger.
+The verse observes, “The king became furious and burned with anger.”
 Excessive drinking, along with all substance abuse, brings great sorrow even though it promises happiness.
-Even though drinking, and drug abuse as well, is portrayed as something that brings real happiness, it instead brings incredible sorrow.
+Even though drinking, and drug abuse too, are portrayed as something that brings real happiness, they instead bring incredible sorrow.

 Who has woe?
 Who has sorrow?
 Who has strife?
 Who has complaining?
 Who has wounds without cause?
 Who has redness of eyes?
 Those who tarry long over wine; those who go to try mixed wine.